Vibe Coding in Product Teams: Reconfiguring AI-Assisted Workflows, Prototyping, and Collaboration: Findings

-\textbf{Best practices for Stage 3} underscored that \textbf{AI-generated outputs still required human judgment to ensure quality and correctness}.
-As P17 noted: \quoting[P17]{Sometimes Cursor gives you lines of code that don't do anything at all.
-They're there, but they have no effect, just redundant.
-That's why you always need someone on the team who really knows what's going on in the codebase, to catch these things.
-Otherwise, there's basically no firewall to stop those useless or even harmful lines from slipping through into production.} A \textbf{manual review before deployment was widely seen as mandatory}, as P3 stressed: \quoting[P3]{All the code has to be reviewed manually before deployment.
-I never just take what the AI gives me.} Participants also described stepping in when AI outputs were brittle or failed in edge cases.
-As P5 explained: \quoting[P5]{If AI fails, I step in and understand the code before fixing it.
-This is especially true for edge cases where AI output is brittle.} Finally, some used AI as a \textbf{first pass to identify issues}, but always verified results themselves.
-As P7 described: \quoting[P7]{Sometimes I just get lazy and type `error' to let Cursor debug for me.
+\textbf{Best practices for Stage 3} was to treat AI output as provisional.
+Participants repeatedly emphasized that code needed to be understood, not merely accepted, \quoting[P17]{Sometimes Cursor gives you lines of code that don't do anything at all.
+That's why you always need someone on the team who really knows what's going on in the codebase, to catch these things.} Participants also described stepping in when AI outputs were brittle or failed under less common conditions: \quoting[P5]{If AI fails, I step in and understand the code before fixing it.
+This is especially true for edge cases where the output is brittle.} While some participants used AI tools to surface potential issues, they remain cautious: \quoting[P7]{Sometimes I just get lazy and type `error' to let Cursor debug for me.
 It's a quick way to see what Cursor thinks is wrong, but I never trust it blindly.
 I still go in and check the fix myself.}

-\textbf{Stage 4: Testing and Review.} The final stage focused on evaluating prototypes for functionality, usability, and aesthetics.
-Participants tested interactive behaviors, verified business logic, and assessed visual coherence, while also deciding whether outputs were ready for large-scale deployment.
+\textbf{Stage 4: Testing and Review.} The final stage centered on evaluating whether AI-assisted outputs were functionally, visually, and operationally ready for broader use.
+Participants described testing prototypes by interacting with them directly, checking not only whether they looked plausible, but whether they behaved correctly across flows and scenarios.
+This stage often involved validating business logic, interaction behavior, responsiveness, and visual coherence together.